• Skip to primary navigation

 • ½ cup vegetable oil plus some to brown chicken

-• 1 large yellow onion chopped
+• 2 cups yellow onion chopped

-• 1 medium bell pepper chopped
+• 1 cup bell pepper chopped

-• 2 stalks celery chopped
+• 1 cup celery chopped

 • 1 cup dry white wine

-• 5 cups chicken stock see Notes
+• 5 cups chicken stock in-all; see Notes

 • 1 cup green onions about 1 bunch, chopped